 In Gao, the matter proceeded to trial on March 10, 2020.
 The applicant provided in-person testimony, but the trial was continued to June 9, 2020, with in-person testimony contemplated from several defense witnesses.
 Thereafter, the WCAB stopped conducting in-person trials.

-As the next trial approached, applicant wanted to proceed to trial via remote testimony, while defendant requested a continuance until in-person testimony could be elicited from its three rebuttal witnesses.
+As the next trial approached, our labor law attorneys noted that the applicant wanted to proceed to trial via remote testimony, while the defendant requested a continuance until in-person testimony could be elicited from its three rebuttal witnesses.
 On Aug.
 20, 2020, the WCJ issued a letter to the parties stating it was possible to conduct a video trial but asking whether either party objected to a video trial.
 On Aug.
 24, 2020, the defendant filed an objection stating it was opposed to a trial via any method except in-person testimony and sought a continuance until in-person testimony could be safely provided.

 On Aug.
-25, 2020, without first receiving a response from applicant, the WCJ issued an order continuing the trial.
-The WCJ believed due process required allowing in-person testimony from the defense witnesses, because applicant had previously given in-person testimony.
+25, 2020, without first receiving a response from the applicant, the WCJ issued an order continuing the trial.
+Our employment lawyers noted that the WCJ believed due process required allowing in-person testimony from the defense witnesses, because the applicant had previously given in-person testimony.
 The matter was continued until “such time as in-person testimony can again be taken.”

 The WCAB’s Decision

 The WCAB rescinded the WCJ’s decision.
 It first explained the WCJ issued an order continuing the trial a day after receiving an objection from the defendant.
-It did not believe this was consistent with due process, because applicant should have been given a chance to respond to the defendant’s objection before the WCJ decided the issue.
-Therefore, the matter was returned to the WCJ to set a remote hearing so that the parties could be heard on the issue.
+It did not believe this was consistent with due process, because the applicant should have been given a chance to respond to the defendant’s objection before the WCJ decided the issue.
+Therefore, as our labor law attorneys note, the matter was returned to the WCJ to set a remote hearing so that the parties could be heard on the issue.